-If you need digital help to complete an application for an Export Health Certificate (EHC) for live animals and animal products please contact your regional DAERA Direct Office for assistance.
+If you need digital help to complete an application for an Export Health Certificate (EHC) please contact your regional DAERA Direct Office for assistance.

 You should review the Notes for Guidance (NFG) for each certificate (available via the Defra Form Finder) to ascertain if import permits or importing authority approvals are also required.
 Where they are these should be obtained from the importing authorities prior to applying for an EHC and uploaded along with all other application documents via DECOL.

 The NFG may also advise you need to complete an Owner/exporter declaration.
 Where one is needed template declaration is available at the link below:

 If you need further assistance completing your declaration please contact your DAERA Regional office for assistance.

 - Brexit transition Q&As - Movement of Products of Animal Origin (POAO)